NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ``left.cub`` and ``right.cub``.

-Here we decided to run ASP to create the low-resolution DEM needed for map-projection, rather than get them from an external source.
+Here we decided to run ASP to create the low-resolution DEM needed for mapprojection, rather than get them from an external source.
 For speed, we process just a small portion of the images::

      parallel_stereo left.cub right.cub            \